-The Eiffel Tower - le Tour Eiffel - symbolizes Paris to the world, and the 7+ million visitors who visit each year prove its enduring popularity.
+The Eiffel Tower - Le Tour Eiffel - symbolizes the city of Paris to the world.
+The 7+ million visitors who visit each year prove its enduring popularity!

-If you are planning to be among them on your trip to Paris, you've probably heard horror stories about long waits in the ticket lines - up to 4 hours and even longer during the busiest times.
+If you are planning to be among them during your trip to Paris, you've probably heard horror stories about long waits in the ticket lines - up to 4 hours and even longer during the busiest (and often the hottest) times.

 Unfortunately, these stories are true.

-Especially if you visit during the summer or on a sunny weekend without a ticket to let you skip the line, you'll swear at least half of those 7 million visitors are waiting to buy tickets on the same day you are.
+Especially if you visit during the summer or on a sunny weekend without a reservation that lets you skip the ticket line, you'll swear at least half of those 7 million visitors are waiting to buy tickets on the same day you are.

 But don't worry - this is where our list of seven easy ways to see the Eiffel Tower comes in.

-Once you know all the ways to avoid waiting in line for tickets, you can choose the best strategy for your visit, and create priceless memories.
+Once you know all the ways to avoid waiting in line for tickets, you can choose the best strategy for your visit, and spend your time enjoying the views as you create priceless memories.

 Because after all, there's nothing else quite like the thrill of experiencing the Eiffel Tower!